klawingco/mal-management-JS/README.md

 ### About `fields` field

-Fields are way to control what `fields` are going to be responsed by MAL API.
+> Fields are way to control what `fields` are going to be responsed by MAL API.

 At default `id, title, main_picture` will always be present regardless if you put it at `fields` or not.

+Another thing is some of the `field options` are only available to `details` endpoint examples of such are
+- picture
+- background
+- related_anime
+- related_manga
+- recommendations
+- statistics